 As part of the social plan, we used paid location-based targeting on Facebook and Instagram to ensure the boosted ads reached the local Bolton demographic.
 This was effective in reaching the appropriate audience and spreading the word about the public consultation.

-To drive awareness, engagement and participation, we set up accounts on Twitter,Instagram and Facebook @boltonvicsquare, prior to the consultation to publicise the event and encourage people to provide their feedback online until the closing date of 6th December 2019.
-A sustained, integrated social plan was delivered over a two week period either side of the consultation dates.
+To drive awareness, engagement and participation, The Agency Creative set up accounts on Twitter,Instagram and Facebook @boltonvicsquare, prior to the consultation to publicise the event and encourage people to provide their feedback online until the closing date of 6th December 2019.
+A sustained, integrated social plan was delivered over a two week period on either side of the consultation dates.

 The results of the consultation will be released in 2020.
 The next stage of the project will involve the branding of the new multi-use area for marketing purposes.
 The name and specification of this will be decided following analysis of the consultation results in 2020.